openxla/community/rfcs/20230505-benchmarking-strategy.md

 We will focus on high-level “black box” metrics that do not require compiler instrumentation and can thus be collected for 3rd party compilers as well.
 These can be implemented on either a framework- or OS-level.

+The design will support "compiler-level benchmarks" that take as input StableHLO, and "framework-level benchmarks", which take as input programs supported by that framework.
+The latter will then also be able to expose performance issues that arise in the interaction of and integration layers of framework / bridge / plug-in / compilers.
+We aim at good coverage around both in the long run, but we must ensure comparability in benchmark selection (e.g. we should not compare framework- and compiler-level benchmarks directly).

 <table>
   <tr>